 Significance of Weights in Calculations

 Weights play a critical role in reflecting the true impact of each data point.
-As a data scientist, I carefully consider how to assign these weights based on various factors.

 Proper weight assignment requires: